 Students who complete the teaching certification program may also earn the Educational Studies major as a second major (in addition to the major in the content area) with the addition of eight credits in the Education department.
 At least one of the additional courses must be EDUC-280 or EDUC/PHIL-310W.
 Other possible courses are EDUC-270, 290, 330, 346, 380, and PSYC-340 or 342.
 For such students, the combination of EDUC-453 and 454 will serve as the capstone for the Educational Studies major and fulfill the oral presentation requirement.
 Health and Physical Education students who wish to earn the second major should include EDUC/PHIL-310W as one of their two courses, to ensure fulfillment of the “W” requirement in Education.

-Our student teaching cohort from Fall 2016 at our Celebration of Achievement in Student Teaching event.
+Our student teaching cohort from spring 2018 at our Celebration of Achievement in Student Teaching event.

 Most courses in the certification program require field experience hours in local public schools.
 Students must arrange transportation for all field experiences and student teaching.
 To be eligible to visit schools and complete these required hours, students must obtain the necessary security clearances: 1) Act 34, Pennsylvania State Criminal History Record; 2) Act 114, FBI Fingerprints (Federal Criminal History Record); 3) Act 151, Pennsylvania Child Abuse Background Check; and 4) Tuberculosis test.

 Students must fulfill the following requirements—usually by the end of sophomore year—before being admitted into the teaching certification program: